hsetpainghtoo/My-1st-project/README.md

-# My-1st-project
-This is my first project on GitHub
+This is my first testing project.